 The citizens of King County Fire District Number 25 deserve to be represented on the fire district's Board of Commissioners.
-From the district's past history, this does not seem to have been the case.
+From

 It is very difficult to see how many of the commissioners' decisions in the last five years have considered the wishes or best interests of the citizens.